 The project also features a child development center, community center and medical clinic.
 The clinic will be made available to a local provider who will serve the housing community and the City of Wasco at large.

 The project is currently in plan check review with the City of Wasco.
-Construction is anticipated in the summer of 2017.
+Construction is anticipated to be completed in 2019.